 Another difference between xml2po and xgettext we need to be aware of is the directory structure used to store machine objects.
 In xml2po, the machine object is created in the current working directory as '.xml2po.mo' and can be safetly removed once the translated XML file has been created.
-In the case of xgettext, the machine object needs to be stored in the '\$TEXTDOMAIN/\$LOCALE/LL_MESSAGES/\$TEXTDOMAIN.mo' file in order for the system to interpret it and should not be removed since it is the file that contain the translation messages themselves.
+In the case of xgettext, the machine object needs to be stored in the '\$TEXTDOMAIN/\$LOCALE/LL\MESSAGES/\$TEXTDOMAIN.mo' file in order for the system to interpret it and should not be removed since it is the file that contain the translation messages themselves.

-Automation of localization tasks is achived through the locale functionality of command-line interface (see Section 3.52 [trunk Scripts Bash centos-art Functions Locale], page 53, for more information).
+Automation of these tasks is achived through see (undefined) [trunk Scripts Bash centos-art Functions Locales], page (undefined), for more information.